CHELZIE2/ChronicKidneyDiseasePredictor/README.md

 3. Model Description and Performance Metrics
 Models Used: Logistic Regression and  XGBoost Classifier (final deployed model) Training Process:
-Features and labels were extracted after preprocessing Both models were trained and evaluated using accuracy and other classification metrics
+-Features and labels were extracted after preprocessing -Both models were trained and evaluated using accuracy and other classification metrics

 4. Performance Metrics:
 - XGBoost Classifier: Accuracy~98.75% Precision, Recall, F1 Score: High and balanced